Christ Evangelical Lutheran Church

 The church continued its service to its families, young members and children in the spirit witnessed during Pastor Stomberger’s tenure.
 Pastor BeMiller’s worship services were considered on the cutting edge, using the most contemporary liturgy available.
 Several interns and two assistant pastors (Bob Karli and Dorothy Feightner) were hired through the years to assist Pastor BeMiller.
 The church added classrooms and a gymnasium, and called an assistant pastor, Pastor Harter, in the 1980s to work with the youth of the church.
 Church attendance and growth was relatively static for the latter third of Pastor BeMiller’s tenure.
 As new people from out of town and out of state moved into Jeffersontown, a new Lutheran church, Ascension Lutheran was built in Eastern Jefferson County giving Christ Lutheran Church its first “competition” for Lutherans in the Jeffersontown area.
 On August 11, 1991, Pastor Harter died suddenly.
 This left the congregation in deep grief.
 Many were broken-hearted and the congregation felt the impact of decreased interest in activities.
 In 1996, Pastor BeMiller retired and moved to South Carolina.
 Pastor Harter’s death and Pastor BeMiller’s retirement left a tremendous vacuum in knowledge and leadership for Christ Lutheran Church and the parishioners again found themselves seeking a new pastor.

 The 1990’s saw Jefferson County’s community become much more fluid with families and children moving into and out of areas as employment demanded.
 In 1996, the congregation made a significant decision to focus on the education of its youth, discontinuing its use of interns and hiring Tom Pairan to work with Christian education and youth ministries.
-In 1998, the church called its current pastor, Pastor Ron Poisel.
+In 1998, the church called its next pastor, Pastor Ron Poisel.
 Pastor Poisel came from Richmond, Indiana, with his wife Sandy and son John.